 The Office of Commerce Investment and Tourism (OCIT) drafted its 2018-2020 Business Plan with the purpose of stimulating private sector economic activity that will increase employment, sustainable FDI, and boost the RMI economy.

 Table 1: Key Metrics and Rankings

 1. Openness To, and Restrictions Upon, Foreign Investment

 Policies Toward Foreign Direct Investment

-The government of the RMI publicly expresses interest in finding ways to increase foreign investment, but there are many structural impediments to foreign investment and economic progress, such as land rights, which are unlikely to be changed in the foreseeable future.
+The government of the RMI publicly expresses interest in finding ways to increase foreign investment, but there are many structural impediments to foreign investment and economic development, such as land rights, which are unlikely to be changed in the foreseeable future.

-The RMI Cabinet can approve tailor-made investment incentives including tax and duty exemptions.
-Investors who invest a minimum of USD 1 million or provide employment and wages in excess of USD 150,000 annually to Marshallese citizens are exempt from paying gross revenue tax and import duties for a five-year period in certain sectors including offshore or deep-sea fishing.
-This focus on Cabinet decision-making together with a lack of transparency and consistency across all sectors contravenes international best practices.
+The RMI cabinet can approve tailor-made investment incentives including tax and duty exemptions.
+Investors who invest a minimum of USD 1 million or provide employment and wages in excess of USD 150,000 annually to Marshallese citizens are exempt from paying gross revenue tax and import duties for a five-year period in certain sectors, including offshore or deep-sea fishing.
+This focus on cabinet decision-making together with a lack of transparency and consistency across all sectors contravenes international best practices.